The following Tax guidance note Produced in partnership with Satwaki Chanda provides comprehensive and up to date legal information covering:

 The relief applies to individuals, whether operating as sole traders or in partnership, or through a corporate vehicle.
 It also applies where the business assets are held by the trustees of a settlement.
 Companies are not eligible for entrepreneurs' relief.

 There is a lifetime limit on the amount of entrepreneurs' relief that can be claimed by any one individual.
-Under the current rules, the maximum amount of gains that may benefit from entrepreneurs' relief is £10m.
+For disposals taking place on or after 11 March 2020, the maximum amount of gains that may benefit from entrepreneurs' relief is £1m (reduced from the previous limit of £10m).
 All past claims to entrepreneurs' relief, since the rules were introduced in 2008, count towards this limit.
 For an example, see below (Amount of relief).

 This Practice Note looks at the types of disposal that will attract entrepreneurs' relief, and describes how the relief is calculated.
 It also describes how the relief can apply to share-for-share exchanges.